 Local area network (LAN) connections are available to Faculty/staff.
 A written request needs to come to Telecommunications so that a work order can be generated.
 Payment for LAN connections will either be through the Information Technology Committee or through the department.

 Once a LAN jack has been wired, Networking & PC Maintenance needs to insert an adapter card in the PC and load software.
 This process in on an arranged basis.
 There are minimum PC requirements for LAN connection.

 Please contact Networking & PC Maintenance at extension 4357 (HELP desk) for these specifications.

 The University Printing and Duplicating Service produces a telephone directory which normally comes out in October during the fall semester.
 Copies of this directory are made available to departments.

-Telecommunications will install closed circuit cameras at the written request of departments.
+Telecommunications will install Security Cameras at the written request of departments.
 These cameras will be monitored at the University Department of Public Safety.
 Costs vary depending on the application.
 Please call Telecommunications at ext.
 2575 if you have questions.

 Any department wanting 1-800 inbound service must call Telecommunications.
 The State of Missouri bids out this service on a periodic basis and we are required to use the state contract.
 The department is charged per minute for each call and will receive an internal monthly billing.

 FAX machines are located in the Parker Hall Copy Center and Information Technology in GS-1, top floor.
 For outbound Faxes the charge is $2 for the use of the machine plus the cost of the long distance call.
 For inbound Faxes the charge is $ .25 cents per page.
 These charges will be placed on your departmental account and billed monthly.
 If you have questions concerning this service, please call Telecommunications at ext.
 2575.